Top 3 fashion moodboard apps - advice from 500+ designer interviews

 Weaknesses

-Illustrator was built predominately to be a sketching software, so any other functions and features, such as moodboard generation and secondary to that.
-That means for designers, using the tool always feels like a compromise, compare with using a specific fashion moodboard app
+Illustrator was built predominately to be a sketching software, so any other functions and features, such as moodboard generation are secondary to that.
+Designers, using the tool for that purpose are therefore compromising on the moodboarding part of the workflow, compare with using a specific fashion moodboard app

-Finally, there is also no multiplayer or team workspace features, which leads to downloads, multiple files being saved and a designers computer that looks much like the below
+Finally, fashion designers face the challenge of being unable to work on the same project simultaneously, nor can they collaborate across different devices, which leads to downloads, multiple files being saved and a designers computer looking much like the below

 Almost every designer we spoke to in our research used it at some point in their design process.